Everything you need to know about measuring tablespoons, from terms and origin to tablespoons in a cup and helpful measurements!

 Knowing how many tablespoons are in a cup is very helpful when baking and cooking.
 Add in sticks of butter and it can get even more complicated!
 But what about when a recipe calls for 1 cup of butter and you don’t know how many tablespoons that is?
 Well, we’ve got you covered here with our basics for how to remember how many tablespoons are in a cup.

-There are 16 tablespoons in 1 cup.
+There are 16 tablespoons in 1 cup (although I find it easiest to remember 4 tablespoons = 1/4 cup).
 The table below gives you quick conversions for the amount of tablespoons in different sized cups.

 |1 cup||16 tablespoons|